Some information that is helpful to understand the context

 Bhajan’s devotees worked hard for their guru’s approval.
 He demanded they rise before dawn for cold showers and hours of chanting, and routinely fast.
 He could be a screamer, they said, who ignored some and lavished others with gifts and praise.

-About his political connections it says:
+About his political connections:

 Over the years, Bhajan became a generous political donor to both parties and established strong ties to the New Mexico governorship.
 Richardson considered him a trusted advisor and loyal ally.